wowowo-wo/image_blurer/README.md

 # image_blurer

-This is a python tool for add blur for images.
+This is a python tool that applies blur effect to images.